 |C H A P T E R 1|

-This chapter describes the information you will need to know before installing Microsoft Windows Server 2003 on a Sun Fire X4500 and X4540, or installing Windows Server 2008 on a Sun Fire X4540 server.
+This chapter describes the information you will need to know before installing the Microsoft Windows Server 2003 or Windows Server 2008 operating system on a Sun Fire X4140, X4240 or X4440 server.

 |Note - This chapter contains important guidelines and information to help you in the installation process.
 Make sure to read the remainder of this chapter before beginning the Windows Server installation.|